Bankdata/jaxrs-security/README.md

 Correlation IDs must be UUID v4.
 If they are not, a warning will be logged and a UUID will be generated instead.

-As this is a @Provider it has to be added to your application
+As this is a @Provider it has to be added to your application to capture the Correlation IDs

 ```
 public class RestApplication extends Application {